Student-centric advice and objective recommendations

 Read more: Guide to student loan forgiveness programs

 Free Application for Federal Student Aid (FAFSA)

-Financial aid recipients must be complete this form annually to assess a borrower’s eligibility for federal student loans.
+Financial aid recipients must complete the FAFSA application annually for federal student loan eligibility.
 The information required for the FAFSA includes:

 - Social Security Number

 - Alien Registration Number (if you are not a U.S. citizen)

 - federal income tax returns, W-2s, and other records of money earned.

 - Bank statements and records of investments (if applicable)

 A timeframe in which borrowers do not need to make student loan payments.
 The grace period starts when a student graduates, leaves school, or drops below half time enrollment.
 The grace period is a time for the student loan borrower to find employment and establish their finances before having to make monthly payments.